Color Mixing Tools: Frequently Asked Questions

 How does the color recipe determination in Color2Drop work?
 Does it work like the Pantone system ?

 No. The Pantone system is based on the comparison of the target color to a color in a database or on the reference sample sheets.
 All items in the database have the information on how to mix them and this info is used in order to approximate the target color with a color error, which cannot be reduced.
 Color2Drop, instead, uses physical pigment parameters and algorithms without any target color database.
-It is based, in fact, on parameters extracted from certain paint base measurements (a "paint base" is a paint produced by a company and serves as a base for mixing recipes) and a mathematical model following the theory of Kubelka-Munk, which solves the problem of computing the perceived color starting from a mixing recipe (Drop2Color).
+It is based, in fact, on parameters extracted from certain paint base measurements (a "paint base" is a paint produced by a company and serves as a base for mixing recipes) and a mathematical model following (and expanding) the theory of Kubelka-Munk, which solves the problem of computing the perceived color starting from a mixing recipe (Drop2Color).
 Color2Drop on the other hand consists of the calculation of a recipe starting from the target color, but here no closed form solution exists.
-First, a color ramp is created for each paint base of a brand through the mixture of the paint base and white or gray paint in a known ratio.
-Then, the reflected power spectra of these samples are measured, and by using a method of statistical optimization, the reflection and absorption coefficients are extracted.
-Finally, these coefficients are used in the non-linear equations following the Kubelka-Munk theory with rewritten equations.
-In order to obtain the composition of a recipe that approximates the target color it is necessary to solve the inverse problem algorithmically in a high dimensional space.
+First, a color ramp is created for each paint base of a brand through the mixture of the paint base and white or gray paint.
+Then, the reflected power spectra of these samples are measured, and by using a method of statistical optimization, some coefficients are extracted.
+In order to obtain the composition of a recipe that approximates the target color it is necessary to solve the inverse problem in a high dimensional space.
 This needs to be done by including the spectrum of the required illumination that gives the perception of the same color as the target color using the selected light.
 This calculation is not unique, therefore, in the end several recipes are obtained thanks to the phenomenon of metamerism.
 Please note that "perception" in this context is used in the colorimetric sense, observing a small color patch alone without other colors around which would change the real color perception somehow.

 I have heard that it is better not to use black for mixing colors.
 How can I obtain color recipes without using black paint in Color2Drop?

 Some artists believe that black should not be used for mixing colors.
 This idea lacks logic, but it is known that artists are more creative than logical.
 It is enough to look at the composition of the brown colors in many paint bases and one can immediately discover that they often contain black pigments (PBk).
 For some reason, therefore, we tend to accept the use of black without objection by the supplier while we want to forbid it to ourselves.
 This is very illogical!
 Naturally, black (and whichever other pigment) needs to be used where it is necessary and in the right amount, bearing in mind that transparent colors behave differently from opaque ones.
 In any case, from version 2 of the program it is possible to choose a reduced set of colors to base the calculation of the optimized mixture on.
 If the black paint gets deselected (or any other color or set of colors) the system will not use it.
-However, it is important to note that it is not possible to obtain full black color without black pigments as those who invented the CMYK printing system know it well (K stands for Black!).
+However, it is important to note that often it is not possible to obtain full black color without black pigments.

 Sometimes Color2Drop gives me hundreds of drops/parts of paint, normally of the white paint.
 What do I do with a recipe that I cannot apply?